thmolena/UC_Hackaton_Prescription_Tracker/README.md

 Name of your app is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Immanuela Belaineh

-Time spent: 5 hours spent in total

 ## User Stories

 The following required functionality is completed: